Publishing · Developer reference

 additionalHeadersOptionalRecord<string, string>

 Extra headers to send with every request.
-Reserved keys (Authorization, Content-Type, User-Agent, X-KwikScaleAI-Signature) are silently stripped.
+Reserved keys (Authorization, Content-Type, User-Agent, X-KwikScaleAI-Signature, X-KwikScaleAI-Event) are silently stripped.

 Webhook events

-The full envelope that will hit your endpoint.
+The full envelope that hits your endpoint when payloadShape is kwikscale-v1.
 All timestamps are ISO-8601 UTC.
 Content is sent both as markdown (contentMd) and rendered HTML (contentHtml) so you can pick whichever your CMS stores natively.

 {